MarketSquare/robotframework-concurrent/README.md

 ### process star
 The currently presented solution uses subprocess.Popen, which is ok.
-However _IF_ there would be code added to the startup code of the robotframework, we could use multiprocessing.Process, which on some platforms uses the Fork call which is way more efficient than Popen, and generally the better solution...
+However _IF_ there would be code added to the startup code of the robot framework, we could use multiprocessing.Process, which at least on some platforms uses the Fork call is way more efficient than Popen, and generally the better solution...

 An anchor marker could be made available, to be used as a reference point for suites.
 This would make it easier to debug why a suite was not found, both in hte context of process star, and in regular usage.